deficollective/defiscan/src/content/protocols/binance-staked-eth/ethereum.md

 ## Exit Window

 All changes and upgrades can be made without delay.
-The withdrawal delay when converting `wBETH` back to `ETH` can be increased arbitrarily and is currently 7 days.
+There is a delay when users convert `wBETH` back to `ETH` which can be increased arbitrarily and is currently 7 days.
 Users may be blacklisted or the contracts frozen without delay, preventing any further actions such as transfers or withdrawals.

 > Exit Window score: High